MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Limit retention and logging*: Define retention policies for logs and data in preproduction environments.
 Consider the necessary duration for retaining logs and data based on compliance requirements and cost considerations.
 Avoid excessive logging and retention to reduce storage costs.

 - *Use a consistent CPU architecture*: Use the same CPU architecture in preproduction and production.
-For example, applications that are for the x86 architecture don't run natively on Azure Resource Manager and vice versa.
+For example, x86 applications don't run natively on Azure Resource Manager, and vice versa.
 Use the same CPU architecture as your production environment to ensure compatibility and minimize potential issues.

-- *Use the same operating system*: Avoid changing the operating system, for example Windows to Linux, or kernel in preproduction environments.
-Software that's built for Windows often doesn't run natively on Linux without a compatibility layer and vice versa.
+- *Use the same operating system*: Avoid changing the operating system (for example from Windows to Linux) or kernel in preproduction environments.
+Software that's built for Windows often doesn't run natively on Linux without a compatibility layer, and vice versa.
 The file systems and directory structures are different, which can cause application pathing issues.
 Consistent environments help reduce the risk of compatibility issues and ensure smooth deployments.

 - *Constrain scaling*: To optimize cost, you can constrain automation to mitigate runaway automation.
 For example, set a maximum scaling limit at three in the development environment, and set it at ten in the production environment.
 Constrain scaling to help control the resource usage and automation cost.

-- *Turn off unneeded resources*: Turn off resources when they aren't actively used, such as off hours and weekends.
+- *Turn off unneeded resources*: Turn off resources when they aren't actively used, such as during off hours and weekends.
 You can use automation tools or scripts to schedule the shutdown and startup of resources.
 Some vendors provide APIs that you can use to programmatically stop and start the resources.
-Consider using IaC to create ephemeral environments that you can tear down after using.
+Consider using IaC to create ephemeral environments that you can remove when you no longer need them.

 #### Balance similarity with production

 Tailor the preproduction environment to effectively manage risks while still identifying and addressing potential risks before transitioning to production.
 Ensure that each instance of an environment is sufficiently different from production to avoid unnecessary costs.
 It can be expensive to mirror the preproduction environment exactly with production.
 Consider the following factors:

 - *Avoid exact replicas*: Avoid making the preproduction environment an exact copy of production.
 It can unnecessarily increase costs.
-Create a preproduction environment that's cost-effective but can still uncover and address potential risks before deployment.
+Create a preproduction environment that's cost-effective but enable you to uncover and address potential risks before deployment.

-- *Avoid extreme deviations*: Avoid excessive deviation from production, like using different services.
+- *Avoid extreme deviations*: Avoid excessive deviation from production, like the use of different services.
 Different services might not accurately simulate real-world risks.
-Determine a risk threshold, and don't cross the threshold solely for cost-saving reasons.
+Determine a risk threshold, and don't cross the threshold solely to save money.

-- *Shorten runtimes*: Consider shortening the runtime of processes in the preproduction stage to save money.
+- *Shorten runtimes*: Consider shortening the runtimes of processes in the preproduction stage to save money.
 Be cautious of new vulnerabilities that might arise, such as undetected memory leaks.

 - *Review licenses*: Review the licensing plans for your security tools.
 If the number of nodes vary significantly between your production and preproduction setups, reassess your needs to fine-tune costs without compromising security.